torryatco/Basilica/readme.md

 `sizes` defines a set of media conditions (e.g. screen widths) and indicates what image size would be best to choose, when certain media conditions are true.
 In this case, before each comma we write:

-1. A media condition `(max-width:480px)` - here "when the viewport width is 480 pixels or less"
+1. A media condition e.g. `(max-width:480px)` - here "when the viewport width is 480 pixels or less"
 1. A space
 1. The width of the slot the image will fill when the media condition is true (440px.).
 You can get this from the inspector by inspecting the image at a variety of screen widths.

 The browser ignores everything after the first matching condition, so be careful how you order the media conditions.

 With these attributes in place, the browser will:

 1. Look at its device width.
 1. Work out which media condition in the sizes list is the first one to be true.
 1. Look at the slot size given to that media query.